Sash Windows: Restoration – Double Glazing – Replacement

 – Maintaining original features will add value to a property

-– All surrounding internal architrave, window board, box lining and associated panelling can be fully retained
+– All surrounding internal architrave, window board, box lining and associated paneling can be fully retained

 – In most cases, refurbishment will minimise surrounding plaster damage and avoid the need for internal redecoration

-– Double glazed Sash window refurbishment is permissable in most conservation areas and with some listed buildings
+– Double glazed sash window refurbishment is permissible in most conservation areas and with some listed buildings

 The possibility of having fully 2011 building regs compliant windows that look near identical to the properties original windows means you can have the best of both worlds – an original period look WITH the efficiency and functionality of new modern windows.

-On the rare occasions (e.g. the existing window has dry rot) when is not possible to refurbish an existing Sash window then it is always possible to replace it with a replica.
-Our replacement Sash windows are exact copies of your original windows, that’s why they look like they’ve always been there.
+Of course, on the rare occasions (e.g. the existing window has dry rot) when is not possible to refurbish an existing sash window, then it is always possible to replace it with a replica.
+Naturally, the positioning of the new or replacement sash window is key.
+Sash windows were generally positioned behind the brickwork with a stone sill and stone, or brick arch lintel.
+Maintaining, or sometimes reinstating this position is essential if the period look of the property is to be fully maintained.
+Our replacement sash windows are exact copies of your original windows and look like they’ve always been there.